Ontrack cares about your security

 The drive will have a folder titled with the job number (also known as SO number or Service Order number) which will contain your recovered data.

 If no “ODR 1234567” or “My Passport” drive appears after unlocking, check to see if your data was recovered from a Mac.
-If we recover data from a Mac, we put a Mac format onto the external drive to preserve the data structure.
+If we recover data from a Mac, we put a Mac format onto the portable drive to preserve the data structure.
 A Mac formatted drive doesn’t normally display on a Windows computer.
-Connect the drive to a Mac or, if you’re unable to do that, call our support department at (800) 872-2599 and press option 4 for support.
+Connect the drive to a Mac or, if you’re unable to do that, call our support department at 0508 872 259.

 Removing the Password